-350 EX models could be equipped with an optional fabricated aluminum tower with an upper helm station.
+Your boat could be equipped with an optional fabricated aluminum tower or upper helm station.
 Towers are normally equipped with full engine controls, trim tab controls, compass, engine alarms, stop and start buttons, emergency stop switch and tachometers.
 This allows for complete operation of the boat from the tower.